mcv-m6-video/mcv-m6-2023-team1/week5/README.md

 python train_detection.py --config=configs/train_detection.yaml
 ````

-## 3. Track singles cameras (without Re-ID)
+## 3. Track singles cameras
 Track single cameras from one sequence using a Yolov8 model and SORT.

-It will visualize the tracking of all the cameras that are found in the path (data_path)
-specified in the config file.
+It will generate detections from Yolov8 if they do not exist, and use them
+in order to do tracking.

+Every cam tracking will be evaluated (IDF1 and HOTA) and saved as a video file.

 ````
 python track_multi_camera.py --config=configs/track.yaml